-- Non-recurring items (FY15): FY15 items not recurring in FY16 including cost impact of the FY15 location change for ICANN 52 (from Marrakech to Singapore), specific legal action costs, and Public Responsibility costs are part of initiatives in FY16. - Full year impact of FY15 Hiring: Increase in personnel costs due to 33 employees hired in FY15 working a full year in FY16 versus a partial year in FY15, plus personnel costs increases. - FY16 impact of hirings: average 24 Full Time Equivalents (FTEs) - Priority areas: Global Domains Division (GDD) service platform ramp-up and expansion of Contractual Compliance - Other: Limited growth in all other areas (e.g., inflationary increases)
+- Non-recurring items (FY15): FY15 items not recurring in FY16 including cost impact of the FY15 location change for ICANN 52 (from Marrakech to Singapore), legal action costs, and Public Responsibility costs are part of initiatives in FY16. - Full year impact of FY15 Hiring: Increase in personnel costs due to 33 employees hired in FY15 working a full year in FY16 versus a partial year in FY15, plus personnel costs increases. - FY16 Hirings: Impact of hiring 16 employees in FY16 - Priority areas: Global Domains Division (GDD) service platform ramp-up and expansion of Contractual Compliance - Other: Limited growth in all other areas (e.g. inflationary increases)